Disappointing April jobs data pose new challenge for Biden agenda | Malay Mail

 The data defied economists’ upbeat predictions that widespread Covid-19 vaccines and government relief measures would allow businesses to return to normal and add one million jobs last month.

-Biden said such setbacks are not unusual during recoveries, and the report undermined criticism that his massive spending programmes were not needed since the economy was already recovering.
+Biden said such setbacks are not unusual during recoveries, and the report undermined criticism that his massive spending programs were not needed since the economy was already recovering.

 “We knew we were facing a once-in-a-century pandemic and once-in-a generation economic crisis.
 We knew this wouldn’t be a sprint, it’d be a marathon,” the president said in comments following the data release.

-He again called on Congress to approve two spending proposals costing more than US$4 trillion that are aimed at revamping US infrastructure and the workforce.
+He again called on Congress to approve two spending proposals costing more than US$4 trillion (RM16.4 trillion) that are aimed at revamping US infrastructure and the workforce.

 “We can’t let up.
 This jobs report makes that clear.
 We’ve got too much work to do,” he said.